pthomison/go-reddit/README.md

 </div>

+## NOTE: This is a fork of a non-maintained and will be opionated towards my (pthomison) usage.
+Feel free to use if it is helpful, but be wary of potential breaking changes

 ## Overview

-NOTE: This is a fork of a non-maintained and will be opionated towards my (pthomison) usage.
-Feel free to use if it is helpful, but be wary of potential breaking changes

 **Featured in issues [327](https://golangweekly.com/issues/327) and [347](https://golangweekly.com/issues/347) of Golang Weekly 🎉**